Baja 1000: 1962: The first timed run

-When Jack McCormack and Walt Fulton of Honda's American subsidiary decided to hold a long-distance run to prove the reliability of the new Honda CL72 Scrambler motorcycle, they approached well-known off-road motorcycle racer and local Triumph and Honda dealer, Bud Ekins for suggestions.
-Ekins suggested the Tijuana to La Paz route (Federal Highway 1) which was 950 mi of rocks, sand washes, dry lake beds, cattle crossings, and mountain passes, with few paved roads.
-Ekins declined to undertake the run because of his professional association to Triumph, but suggested that his brother Dave Ekins and the son of another Southern California Honda distributor, Billy Robertson Jr. could accomplish the trip for American Honda.
+When Jack McCormack and Walt Fulton of Honda's American subsidiary decided to hold a long-distance run to prove the reliability of the new Honda CL72 Scrambler motorcycle, they approached well-known off-road motorcycle racer and local Triumph and Honda dealer Bud Ekins for suggestions.
+Ekins suggested the Tijuana to La Paz route (Federal Highway 1), which was 950 mi of rocks, sand washes, dry lake beds, cattle crossings, and mountain passes, with few paved roads.
+Ekins declined to undertake the run because of his professional association with Triumph but suggested that his brother Dave Ekins and the son of another Southern California Honda distributor, Billy Robertson Jr., could accomplish the trip for American Honda.

 After performing an aerial pre-run over the peninsula in Fulton's Cessna 180, Ekins and Robertson began the journey to La Paz just after midnight on March 22, 1962.
-While being followed by two journalists in an airplane and using telegraph offices at the Mexican border and in La Paz, Dave Ekins recorded the first official timed run in 39 hours 56 minutes (39:56) with a total distance of 952.7 mi.
+While being followed by two journalists in an airplane and using telegraph offices at the Mexican border and in La Paz, Dave Ekins recorded the first official timed run in 39 hours 56 minutes (39:56), with a total distance of 952.7 mi.
 The event received coverage in the Globe, Argosy, and Cycle World magazines, earning awe and respect for Honda and the Baja run.
-The Globe and Argosy accounts also included close encounters with death and other dangers which Ekins claims were "colorful additions".
+The Globe and Argosy accounts also included close encounters with death and other dangers, which Ekins claims were "colorful additions".